Abortion rights advocates challenge restrictions in three U.S. states

 All three lawsuits filed on Wednesday say the states' restrictions are based on medically unnecessary precautions, such as Alaska's requirement that blood supplies be available on site, or Missouri's that all take place in hospitals or surgical centers.

-A spokeswoman for Alaska Attorney General Jahna Lindemuth said the office doesn't comment on pending litigation.
-A spokeswoman for Missouri Attorney General Chris Koster said the state had not yet been served, and North Carolina did not immediately respond to a request for comment.
+Asked for comment on the cases, a spokeswoman for Missouri Attorney General Chris Koster said that the state had not yet been served.
+Representatives of Alaska Attorney General Jahna Lindemuth and North Carolina Attorney General Roy Cooper declined to comment.

 The Alaska lawsuit was filed in Superior Court in Anchorage, while the North Carolina and Missouri lawsuits were filed in federal court in those states.